carsontang/carsontang.github.io/quotes.md

 The most profound technologies are those that disappear.
 They weave themselves into the fabric of everyday life until they are indistinguishable from it.

 *Mark Weiser*

+---

+Man is flowing.
+In him there are all possibilities: he was stupid, now he is clever; he was evil, now he is good, and the other way around.
+In this is the greatness of man.

+*Leo Tolstoy*